 You can choose to answer questions within one, or all, of the following categories:

-On August 30th, the winners of the competition will be announced on the competition website.
+The winners of the competition will be announced on the competition website on August 1st.